RPGHacker/asar/README.md

 * `tests` contains tests to verify Asar works correctly

 ## Test format
 *Please note that these tests are intended for use with Asar's test suite.
-Only contributers will need to use this functionality - people who just want to create and apply patches don't need to worry about it.*
+Only contributors will need to use this functionality - people who just want to create and apply patches don't need to worry about it.*

 At the beginning of your ASM files, you can write tests to ensure the correct values were written to the ROM after patching is complete.
 (It's common to use a SMW ROM, but there's also a dummy ROM included that should work with all tests.)